castle-engine/castle-engine/tools/castle-editor/README.md

 You can visually design:

-* a hierarchy of user-interface controls (saved as `xxx.cge-user-interface` file).
+* a hierarchy of user-interface controls.
 Anything descending from `TUIControl`, like a button, label, or a powerful scene manager (that contains a hierarchy of 3D / 2D scenes and transformations inside).

+    Saved as `xxx.cge-user-interface` files.
+Load in your game using `UserInterfaceLoad` from `CastleComponentSerialize` unit.

-* a hierachy of 3D / 2D scenes and transformations (saved as `xxx.cge-scene-transform` file).
+* a hierachy of 3D / 2D scenes and transformations.
 Anything descending from `TCastleTransform`, so `TCastleTransform`, `TCastleScene`, `TCastle2DScene` classes, that form a piece of 3D / 2D game world.
 You can add (using code) such hierarchy into an existing `TCastleSceneManager` world.

+    Saved as `xxx.cge-scene-transform` files.
+Load in your game using `TransformLoad` from `CastleComponentSerialize` unit.

-Each such design is saved to a file `xxx.cge-*`.
-You can load it from code, and use it however you like in the game (instantiate it whenever you want etc.).
+Each such hierarchy is saved to a file `xxx.cge-*`.
+You can load it from code using `CastleComponentSerialize` unit, instantiate it whenever you want, as many times as you want etc.

 The visual editor is available as a component (`TCastleEditor`) that works in 3 use-cases: